 - An unregistered user tries to contact your endpoint and provides the correct API Key value for the clientType

-bar: the call is successful since the second condition of User Group Permission is truthy, and endpoint is open to not authenticated calls.
+bar: the call is successful since the second condition of User Group Permission is truthy and the endpoint is open to not authenticated calls.

 If the endpoint is linked to a CRUD you can specify dedicated user permissions for the CMS application.

-Check out the API Key section to know more about the API Keys.
+Check out the API Key section to know more about API Keys.

 Manage the visibility of your endpoints

-Show in API Portal flag enabled allows seeing all endpoint routes in the Documentation Portal documentation.
+Show in API Portal flag, which, if enabled, allows seeing all endpoint routes in the Documentation Portal documentation.
 By default, all endpoints have this flag enabled.
 Disabling this flag for any endpoint type will guarantee that all its routes will not appear.

 Disabling this flag for a specific route will allow defining a custom behavior for that route.

-Managing the visibility of endpoints and their routes is useful if, for example, you want to show publicly exposed routes while hiding in the API Portal the ones that require special permission that users do not possess.
+Managing the visibility of the endpoints and their routes is useful if, for example, you want to show publicly exposed routes while hiding in the API Portal the ones that require special permissions that users do not possess.